nmb007/excursion/README.md

 ```

 ### Virtual host

-After completing the above steps/commands, you should have the vendor directory with yii core and extensions included

 Now you should make a virtual host which will point to /excursion/web directory and then you can access
 application through the following URL